GoogleCloudPlatform/cluster-toolkit/community/examples/intel/README.md

-# Intel Solutions for the Cluster Toolkit (formally HPC Toolkit)
+# Intel Solutions for the Cluster Toolkit (formerly HPC Toolkit)

 > **_NOTE:_** The [hpc-slurm-daos.yaml](hpc-slurm-daos.yaml) will not be compatible
 > for newer version of slurm-gcp v6.